caesarx26/caesarx26/README.md

 # 👋 Hi, I’m Caesar!
-🎓 Just graduated with a Bachelor's Degree in Computer Science.
+🎓 Just graduated with a Bachelor's Degree in Computer Science from UNLV.
 💻 Full-stack Web Developer | Passionate about building seamless and interactive web applications.

 ---